 In general, I think the best sized dry sack for carrying food in your backpack is an 8 Liter Sea to Summit Ultra-Sil Dry Sack.
 It has enough room to hold food for 2 days, and is ultra lightweight at only 1.1 oz.
 If you're going for really short hikes and don't need to bring lots of food, you could get away with a 4 Liter Sea to Summit Ultra-Sil Dry Sack, but the bag is not as versatile as an 8 Liter stuff sack when you want to bring along bulkier foods or freeze dried meals and the 4 L dry sack only weighs a little less at 0.9 oz.
 If your're planning on hikes longer than 2 days, then you'd probably want a larger 13 Liter Dry Sack, just to ensure you have enough room for all of your food.

-What is the elevation of the highest point in Maryland?
+What's the highest point in Louisiana?

-What's the highest point in New York?
+What's the highest point in Arkansas?

-Where is the highest point in California?
+What is the highest point in Delaware?

 Copyright © 2023 BackcountryPlanet.com All rights reserved.